mudiarto/ucommentapp/doc/index.rst

 Full credit for the idea of web-based commenting goes to various websites, particularly `The Django Book <http://djangobook.com/>`_ which was the strongest source of ideas for |ucomment|.
-That site shows comments in a sidebar, with speech bubbles either containing a number or no number.
+That site shows comments in a sidebar, with speech bubbles either containing a number (if there are existing comments) or no number.
 These bubbles invite the user to click on them to view the existing comments, or add their own comment.

 The site for the book called `Mercurial: The Definitive Guide
 <http://hgbook.red-bean.com>`_ follows a similar idea, but uses inline